OxideOps/chess/README.md

 The `client` contains the following code:

-- User interface, using the ergonomic [Dioxus](https://github.com/DioxusLabs/dioxus) framework for building cross-platform interfaces in Rust.
+- User interface, using the ergonomic [Dioxus](https://github.com/DioxusLabs/dioxus) framework for building cross-platform interfaces in Rust;
-- Core chess logic, contained in the `chess` library.
+- Core chess logic, contained in the `chess` library;
-- [Stockfish](https://github.com/OxideOps/Stockfish.git) submodule for running Stockfish natively in `C++`.
+- [Stockfish](https://github.com/OxideOps/Stockfish.git) submodule for running Stockfish natively in `C++`;
-- [emsdk](https://github.com/emscripten-core/emsdk.git) submodule for compiling `wasm` from Stockfish when we build the `server`
+- [emsdk](https://github.com/emscripten-core/emsdk.git) submodule for compiling web assembly from Stockfish when we build the `server`;
-- [Tailwind](https://tailwindcss.com/) to make CSS a breeze
+- [Tailwind](https://tailwindcss.com/) to make CSS a breeze;
+- [Trunk](https://github.com/thedodd/trunk) to compile our program into web assembly.

 ### Server